Legal Counsel for Washington Nonprofits, Foundations, and Socially Responsible Businesses

 Related Work

-For my work beyond nonprofit general counsel:
+For my work beyond nonprofit general counsel and small-business support squad:

 A-Line – Accessibility and disability rights legal support in Washington State (offered through Aligna)